Jacob-s-Lab/2025-Biomarkers/tutorial week7.md

 ![Screenshot 2024-10-15 at 16.08.42](https://hackmd.io/_uploads/B1RI7js11g.png)

-2. Enter `:wq` to save and exit.
+3. Enter `:wq` to save and exit.
 ```
 :wq
 ```
-3. Execute the script: Enter the following command to submit the edited draft as an sbatch job:
+4. Execute the script: Enter the following command to submit the edited draft as an sbatch job:
 ```
 sbatch vep.sh
 ```

-3. After execution, the following files will be generated:
+5. After execution, the following files will be generated:

-- **sample.HC_normed.vcf.gz**: The VCF after splitting multiallelic variants.
+- **sample.HC.normed.vcf.gz**: The VCF after splitting multiallelic variants.
 - **sample.HC.VEP.vcf**:  After VEP annotation, the file sample.HC.VEP.vcf_summary.html is generated first, followed by the output in VCF format.
 - **sample.HC.VEP.vcf_warnings.txt**: Files containing statistical summaries and warnings after VEP annotation.
 - **sample.HC.VEP.tsv, sample.HC.VEP_filtered.tsv**: The VCF format converted to TSV format, with some fields removed in the filtered version.
 Each line represents a variant, and different transcripts are separated by a comma (",").